amitxv/AutoGpuAffinity/README.md

     - Save the desired settings to a profile (e.g. profile 1)

-    - Configure the path along with the profile to load in **config.txt**
+    - Configure the path along with the profile to load in ``config.ini``

 - Download and extract the latest release from the [releases tab](https://github.com/amitxv/AutoGpuAffinity/releases)